 2. Core Functions of the Department

-- Providing financial support as grant, loan-cum-grant or loan/Revolving Fund Assistance depending on the nature of the project, activities within the project, stakeholders involved, etc.
+- Providing financial support as grant depending on the nature of the project, activities within the project, stakeholders involved, etc.

-- Supporting marketing activities of rural artisans by extending grant assistance for organizing melas, exhibitions, etc.
+- Supporting marketing activities of rural artisans by extending grant assistance for Rural Haats, Rural Marts, Exhibitions and Melas.

-- Promoting skill development by extending grant support to rural training institutions like Rural Development and Self Employment Training Institute (RUDSETIs)/ Rural Self Employment Training Institutes (RSETIs) etc.
+- Promoting skill development by extending grant support to rural training institutions like Rural Development and Self Employment Training Institutes (RUDSETIs)/ Rural Self Employment Training Institutes (RSETIs), NSDC affiliated Institutes, NGOs having training establishments, Government agencies, Corporate Partners, etc.

 3. Broad achievements of the Department at a national level

-Through its Rural Innovation Fund (RIF), OFDD has extended financial support for innovative, unconventional experiments in farm, off farm and micro finance sectors.
-As on 31 March 2016, total number of projects sanctioned by the department stood at 687 with a total commitment of Rs.73.23 crore.
+Through its Rural Innovation Fund (RIF), Off Farm Sector Promotion Fund (OFSPF) and Gramya Vikas Nidhi (with effective from 01 September 2017), OFDD has been extending financial support for innovative, unconventional experiments in farm, off farm and micro finance sectors.
+As on 31 March 2017, the total number of projects sanctioned under erstwhile RIF and OFSPF stood at 693 with total commitment of Rs.73.55 Crore.

 - Rural Entrepreneurship/ Skill Development Programmes